droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <h3>Reactive Abilities</h3>
 <p><strong>Gift of the Gulthias</strong> ↻ <br>
 In response to being attacked by a creature it can see, the druid casts Oaken Resilience, provided it has a 2nd-level spell slot available.</p>
+**Trigger** A 1st- or higher-level Gulthia blight is killed within 30 feet of him
+<p><strong>Blessing of the Gulthias</strong> ↻ <br>
+In response to a blight or berserker's death in 30 ft, the druid heals 1d6 Hit Points per level of the died creature (gaining excess as temporary Hit Points).
+His AC increases to 22.</p>
 <hr>
 <h3>Spellcasting</h3>
 <p><strong>Primal Prepared Spells</strong> DC 23, attack +17<br>